 To enter contact Tatsuya Murakami (email@example.com)

-Interested student candidates are required to submit a PDF version of their poster by May 1st to: [email protected] with the subject: R. E. Taylor.
+Students should submit an email application to Tatsuya Murakami (firstname.lastname@example.org) by May 1st Interested student candidates are required to submit a PDF version of their poster by May 10 to: email@example.com with the subject: R. E. Taylor.